These are the BEST low-carb, grain-free, and dairy-free cookies! Get excited because this is about to become your new favorite keto dessert recipe!

-As someone who knows all too well that specific dietary requirements determine what a person can or cannot eat, I was determined to make these cookies dairy-free for those who are lactose intolerant or choose to limit their dairy consumption.
-As per usual, I am #grateful that ghee exists.
+I know all too well that specific dietary requirements determine what a person can or cannot eat.
+That’s why I was so determined to make these cookies dairy-free for those who are lactose intolerant or choose to limit their dairy consumption.
+I love to use ghee for dairy-free recipes!

 Monk fruit sweetener saves the day, yet again!
-This stuff is used exactly as you would traditional cane sugar without the spike in blood sugar or the calories!
+This stuff tastes exactly like traditional cane sugar, but without the spike in blood sugar or the calories!
 On a low-carb or keto diet?
 Monk fruit sweetener is about to be your new best friend.
 In this recipe, I use the Lakanto Golden Monk Fruit Sweetener which tastes very similar to that of brown sugar.
 So delicious!

 If you’re running low on monk fruit sweetener or if you’ve never tried it before, you can use the code “REALBALANCED” and get 20% off Lakanto products!